Impact by

 We believe it is through stewardship that investors can best advocate for a more sustainable world.

-Our industry-leading stewardship service provider, EOS at Federated Hermes (EOS), was founded in 2004, on a legacy dating back to 1983.
+Our industry-leading stewardship service provider, EOS at Federated Hermes Limited (EOS), was founded in 2004, on a legacy dating back to 1983.
 EOS pursues constructive engagements with corporate boards and executives on environmental, social, and governance issues, enabling investors to be more active owners of their equity and fixed income assets.
 Working with investors to change companies for good, from within, EOS continues to evolve best practice stewardship, supporting stronger financial performance and better outcomes for society.

 Rays of the sun